Owen-Splat/Curiosity-Trainer/README.md

 # Curiosity Trainer
-A speedrun trainer for Curiosity.
+A speedrun trainer for Curiosity v1.0.7.
 THIS CAN CAUSE YOU TO EARN ACHIEVEMENTS ILLEGITIMATELY.
 DO NOT USE IF YOU CARE ABOUT THAT

 ## Features
 - Save and load positions